efranke22/nick-erin-capstone/README.md

     ## 2 sens     binary         0.877
     ## 3 spec     binary         0.771

-We note our top variables are median age, proportions of home built before 1950, median income, and tested.
-We decide to continue our analysis by using the testRatio rather than tested variable. testRatio will be able to consider the number of children that are eligible for testing while tested is an absolute number.
-Values of testRatio greater than 1 suggusts that children are being tested more than once.

 ## Matern Random Effect Models

-We decide to use a random effect model through the the X and Y coordinates in the centroids.
+Our random effect model accounts for spatial correlation by incorporating the X and Y coordinates of the centroid, or center, of each census tract.
 We are able to do so by creating a numeric factor representing the coordinates of sampled locations.
 We fit a constant mu (smoothness parameter) for easier computational purposes.
 Because we have the matern correlation coefficient, we do assume isotropic.
 We use this model as it is an alternative way to account for spatial correlation, by imposing a correlation structure on the random effect so that each census tract are spatially correlated.
 When two regions are farther away, we expect the correlation between them to get lower.

-We fit two different models, one with our designated important variables from lasso and another with an interaction between old homes and income category.
-The interaction between proportion of old homes and income category suggests that income plays a different role among high lead levels conditioned on proportion of hold homes.
+We fit two different models, one with our designated important variables from LASSO and another with an interaction between the proportion of homes built before 1950 and a categorical income variable.
+This interaction suggests that income plays a different role among high lead levels conditioned on proportion of hold homes.
 Perhaps if we are at a high income level and have high proportion of old homes, we may see reduced probability of high lead levels due to the ability to renovate.